About the Blue Cross Blue Shield Workplace Gardens:

 About the Garden Coordinator Position:

-- Lead weekly work sessions at each site with additional time for setup/cleanup & transporting supplies
+Lead weekly work sessions at each site with additional time for setup/cleanup & supply transport.

-- Send weekly emails to gardeners informing them of upcoming garden tasks
+Send weekly emails or calendar invitations to gardeners informing them of upcoming garden tasks

-- Assist Garden Educator with growing seedlings for use in gardens
+Assist with growing seedlings for use in gardens

 Hours, Salary & Schedule